CodingGarden/ez-pizza-api/README.md

         StreetName: 'Sesame St',
         StreetNumber: '123',
       },
-      // Specify any coupons here
+      // Specify any coupons here, leave empty if not using a coupon
       Coupons: [{
-        Code: '9193',
+        Code: couponId,
         Qty: 1,
         ID: 2, // Specify your own IDs, increment if more than 1 specified }],